logo2

 Newspaper ad - May 1898

 The location embossed on the bottles changed from Portage Lake to Hancock to Houghton County to Houghton, and then to Hancock.
 The reasoning behind this succession of locations is intriguing, especially when the brewery was clearly located in Houghton.
-"Portage Lake" was not a town name, but "Portage Lake district" was used to describe the location of the mines in the Houghton/Hancock area in the 1863 Michigan State Gazetteer and Business Directory (6).
-Even in the late 1890s, articles in The Copper Country Evening News used "Portage Lake" to refer to the towns of Houghton and Hancock.
-The Holland directory for 1887-8 listed Phil Scheuermann in the Hancock (not Houghton) directory and noted that the Union Brewery office was located at the Quincy Mill where Phil Scheuermann was superintendent (5).
+"Portage Lake" was not a town name, but the 1863 directory used "Portage Lake district" to describe the location of the mines in the Houghton/Hancock area (6).
+Even in the late 1890s, The Copper Country Evening News used "Portage Lake" to refer to the towns of Houghton and Hancock.
+The 1887 Holland directory listed Phil Scheuermann in the Hancock (not Houghton) directory and noted that the Union Brewery office was located at the Quincy Mill where Phil Scheuermann was superintendent (5).
 Scheuermann was also a resident of Hancock (5).
-Thus, the use of Hancock as the location seems to have been based on the office location, not the brewery location.
+Thus, the use of Hancock as the location may have been based on the office location.

 Scheuermann brewery on Portage Canal - c.1900